A Switch-Centric In-Network Architecture for Accelerating LLM Inference in Shared-Memory Network: Design and Implementation

-To preserve accuracy, we apply dynamic block-wise quantization to the output activations of both the MLP and attention blocks, as illustrated in Figure \Ref{fig:7}.
-Specifically, every 64 elements along the hidden dimension form one quantization block, and each block is associated with an independent scale factor.
-This design achieves 1.94x compression with only one additional quantization step, in contrast to the $N-1$ quantization steps required by ring-based schemes, while maintaining model accuracy (evaluations are provided in the section \ref{sec:INQ}).
-For hardware simplicity, we directly use the maximum absolute value within each block as the clipping range to compute its scale factor.
+\textbf{4.
+Implementation of Quantized All-Reduce.} SCIN applies dynamic block-wise INT8 quantization to All-Reduce inputs and outputs.
+Each block contains BlockSize elements along the hidden dimension and uses an independent scale derived from its maximum magnitude.
+This achieves $1.94\times$ compression with negligible accuracy loss when BlockSize is 64 (Section~\ref{sec:INQ}).
+Unlike Ring-based schemes requiring $N-1$ quantization steps, INQ introduces only one quantization step during communication, independent of the GPU count $N$.

-We assume that the activation data and scale factors are stored separately in accelerator memory.
-This design incurs lower hardware overhead, since it avoids any data-layout transformation of the original contiguous feature maps in accelerator memory by loading data and its scale factors separately with two instructions.
-When the QuantEnable field of an ISA instruction is set to 1, indicating INA All-Reduce, we assume that the next instruction in the instruction queue is a dedicated instruction for loading scale factors and contains the addresses of the scale factors on all participating accelerators.
-During execution, the wave controller first loads a fixed-size chunk of scale factors into the scale field of the allocated table entry—for example, 128 B when the wave size is 4 KB—and then loads the corresponding activation data.
-Once the wave entry becomes READY, they are read from the wave tables and passed through the dequantization unit, followed by the accumulator and then the quantization unit \ding{189}.
-These stages are fully pipelined to hide latency.
+During execution, the wave controller first loads a fixed-size chunk of scale factors into the scale field of the allocated table entry---for example, 128 B when the wave size is 4 KB---and then loads the corresponding activation data.
+Once the wave entries become READY, they are read from the wave tables and passed through the dequantization unit, followed by the reduction unit and then the quantization unit \ding{190}.
+These stages are pipelined to hide latency.
 The scale factors generated for each wave by the quantization unit are transmitted immediately after the corresponding data, packaged into one or more dedicated scale packets.
-For example, with a 4 KB wave and a maximum packet payload of 128 B, the scale factors for one wave occupy exactly one full packet.
+For example, with a 4 KB wave, a BlockSize of 64, and a maximum packet payload of 128 B, the scale factors for one wave occupy exactly one full packet.